Bleed Like Me (song): Composition

-Single release
+Release

 In the United Kingdom, "Bleed Like Me" was scheduled as the follow-up single to "Why Do You Love Me", and as such, promotional performances of the song were pre-recorded for Top of the Pops and CD:UK.
 One promo TV set of both songs, for Napster Live, was broadcast.
 After the release of the album, Warner Music decided to focus on "Sex Is Not the Enemy" as follow-up instead.

 In North America, Geffen serviced a radio edit and a clean version of "Bleed Like Me" to Modern Rock and Triple-A radio stations on May 9, although seven alternative stations jumped the add date.
 Four days later, Garbage performed "Bleed Like Me" as musical guest on the Late Show with David Letterman.
 In its first week tracking, "Bleed Like Me" gained a further fourteen station adds and debuted on the Modern Rock Tracks chart at number 39.
 At the end of July, Garbage returned from touring European festivals to perform up and down North America's west coast.
 On July 28, the band performed "Bleed Like Me" on The Tonight Show and an acoustic version of "Bleed Like Me" for Yahoo!
 Music.